ucsb-cs32/f23/README.md

 | October   2nd | Administrative stuff; overview of the projects
 | October   4th | Git review; branches and code review; interfaces and module boundaries
 | October   9th | Inheritance; virtual functions
+| October  11th | The implementation of inheritance and virtual functions